With busy schedules, a headache can become a normal inconvenience to your day. A number of common causes of a headache include:

 4. Can you hear a ‘click’ when you open your mouth?

 Take a second to slowly open and close your mouth while you are reading this.
-If you hear a soft clicking sound then it could mean you have a TMJ disorder.
+If you hear a soft clicking sound, then it could mean you have a TMJ disorder.

 5. Do you snore?

 Aside from being slightly annoying to the person sleeping next to you, snoring could point to a number of underlying respiratory concerns such as sleep apnoea.

-5 symptoms of a TMJ headache Melbourne
+5 TMJ headache symptoms

 If so, we would advise that you book an appointment at TMJ Centre Melbourne to get the advice and diagnosis you need.